pablovelasco99/PDA-POD/README.md

 Todos los buscadores actuales.

 ## SUPPORT PROJECT
-If you want to contribute helping me you can donate in <a href="https://paypal.me/pablovelasco93?locale.x=es_ES">Paypal</a>
+If you want to contribute helping me you can donate here <a href="https://paypal.me/pablovelasco93?locale.x=es_ES">Paypal</a>

 ## LICENSE
 MIT License